bloodchen/dwebPayMono/README.md

 `wpay.on('session_notify', async (walletId,event)=>{...})` //event.name is the event name
 event.name can be:

-1. approve //the required perssion is approved
+1. approve //the required permissions are approved

 ## Wallet developer